Mary Emma Woolley: Teaching career

 In 1895, Woolley began teaching biblical history and literature at Wellesley College.
 She was popular among her students and peers and, in 1896, she was made an associate professor.
 By 1899, she had been promoted to full professor.
 During her time at Wellesley, she made significant changes in the curriculum while gaining administrative experiences as the chair of her department.
 She also met Jeannette Augustus Marks, a student at Wellesley.
 Beginning in 1900, the two women lived in a life partnership for 47 years.

-In December 1899, Brown offered her a job as the head of the newly founded Women's College.
+In December 1899, Brown offered Woolley a job as the head of the newly founded Women's College.
 Simultaneously, Mount Holyoke College offered her its presidency.
 Woolley took Mount Holyoke's offer and on January 1, 1901, at the age of 38, became one of the youngest college presidents in the United States.

 Also in 1900, she became the first woman to receive an honorary degree from Amherst College.